agencyenterprise/neurotechdevkit/docs/usage/installation.md

 ### clang

-If you prefer to use **clang** you will have to install `libomp` and `llvm`, you will also have to export a few environment variables needed for the compiler.
+If you prefer to use **clang** you will have to install `libomp` and `llvm`, you will also have to export a few environment variables needed by the compiler.

 1. Install libomp